Skip to main content

 Physical Signs

 You might breathe quickly or very shallowly, often accompanied by chest tightness.
-These physical signs are your body's direct response to a heightened state, but tools like mental health AI can help you understand and manage them.
 People often feel tightness or pressure in their chest.
 It may feel like your heart is racing or pounding.
 These are all things that happen directly because your body is in a heightened state.

 Emotional and Cognitive Signs